atharvasindwani23/atharvasindwani23/README.md

 At my core, my biggest strength is storytelling; that's the part of tech which i love.

-The designs, the small decisions, the carefully worded product launch, the logos, the merch, the office design.
+The designs, the small decisions, the carefully worded product launch, the logos, the merch, the office aesthetic.

 Product harnesses the story software so desperately wants to tell. and i hope to be amazing at that.